 The park entrance fee is $35 per vehicle, and is valid for up to seven days.
 If you are walking into the park without a car, then it is $20 per person.

-If you are planning to visit some of the other National Parks in the area (perhaps as part of a Southwest road trip), I highly recommend purchasing an interagency annual pass for $80.
+If you are planning to visit some of the other National Parks in the area (perhaps as part of a Southwest road trip), I highly recommend purchasing an annual America the Beautiful pass for $80.
 This is valid at all National Parks and Recreation Areas (there are a few exceptions here, such as Horseshoe Bend), and pays for itself if you visit three parks!

 The Zion Shuttle and Getting Around Zion National Park

 To limit congestion and pollution, Zion has a shuttle system that makes stops within the canyon on the Zion Scenic Drive and even in the neighboring town of Springdale.
 The shuttles usually run from April through October and vehicle traffic is allowed during the off-peak months of November-March.

 Due to current health guidelines, you must now make a reservation in order to use the shuttles.
 This new shuttle reservation system will be in place until at least December 2020.
 The fee is $1, and you can find out more here.
 Reservations can be booked on Recreation.gov.
 Tickets are released about two weeks in advance, and there are a limited number of tickets released one day in advance of your visit.

 Shuttles depart the visitors center approximately every five minutes – tickets are sold in one-hour windows (so if you booked the 7am-8am time slot, you can take any shuttle that departs within this time).